Hamakua Biochar Initiative

 Solutions and Co-Benefits

-The Initiative is designed to operate on an expanding scale to help counter the currently increasing atmospheric CO2e concentrations.
+The Initiative is designed to operate on an expanding scale to help nullify increasing CO2e concentrations in our atmosphere.

-CO2 sequestration in this setting refers to the use of biomass (plants containing unstable carbon from the atmosphere via photosynthesis) to create Biochar containing now stable carbon.
-This Biochar (carbon) is then distributed and incorporated into the soils of local farms sequestering it from the atmosphere and its role in global warming for the long term.
+In this setting waste biomass (plants containing photosynthetic carbon from the atmosphere and carbonaceous MSW) is processed to create Biochar (stable carbon).
+This Biochar is then distributed and incorporated into local farm soils, sequestering its carbon from the atmosphere and ending it’s role in long-term global warming.

-It begins with waste biomass (unstable carbon) from local farms, landscaping firms, property owners, etc. …
+It begins with only WASTE biomass (carbonaceous waste) from MSW, local farms, landscaping firms, property owners, etc. …

 >> Add Biochar to compost during its composting cycle to create an even more effective soil amendment.